Section E: 11 Plus Appeals - Miscellaneous

 To sum up, we do feel very strongly that she is definitely grammar school material and that the structure and ethos of a Grammar will provide her with the best possible educational opportunities.
 We also believe that the reasons outlined above provide an adequate explanation as to why she fell short of the pass mark by such a small margin.
 8

-Thank you for taking the time to consider our appeal, we look forward to meeting with you and answering your questions.
+Thank you for taking the time to consider our case.

-1 Good to see at least two alternative VR scores scores – that shows consistency.
+1 Good to see at least two alternative scores – that shows consistency.

 2 Useful to have a context for “top sets”, but only include the bit in brackets if it can be justified.
 The panel will have statistics showing how well the school has done at the 11+.
 If more than a third of the children qualified, it’s above average.
 How well has the school been performing at KS2 relative to other Bucks schools – is it well within the top 50 percent?